karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 }
 ```

-Everything look alright: issuer, audience, scopes, name, role
+Everything looks alright: issuer, audience, scopes, upn, roles.

 ## Conclusion
 ---

-I tried to build a pretty common scenario and as you can see it is pretty straightforward to register an app on AAD using Terraform, if you have already a knowledge about how AAD works it's going to be easy work switching to Terraform.
-But also be aware that some features are missing, just tinkering with the provider for a very brief period of time I have already found some missing features:
+I tried to build a pretty common scenario and as you can see it's pretty straightforward to register an app on AAD using Terraform.
+If you already have a knowledge about how AAD works it's going to be easy work switching to Terraform.
+But be aware that some features are missing, just tinkering with the provider for a very brief period of time I have already found some missing features:

-- You cannot assign users or roles into an existing app
+- You cannot assign users or groups into an app
 - You cannot grant admin consent programatically
-- Missing grant type auth code flow with PKCE
+- It's missing the grant type auth code flow with PKCE

-I'm confident that those issues can be resolved using Powershell or the AZ CLI and building some kind of script that fills in those missing steps, but I don't want to manage both files.
+Those issues can be resolved using Powershell or the AZ CLI and building some kind of script that fills in those missing steps, but I don't want to manage both files.

 I'm also surprised that the provider is using the Legacy Azure Active Directory API (Azure Active Directory Graph) instead of the newer MS Graph API, that raises some doubts about the adoption of the new features that are only possible using the newer Graph API, so be aware of it.